andrew/ultimate-awesome/README.md

 - [Awesome-Belarusian](https://github.com/viachaslavic/Awesome-Belarusian) - List of resources devoted to the Belarusian language.
 - [awesome-youtube](https://github.com/willowiscool/awesome-youtube) - 📺 Curated list of awesome, high-quality (somewhat educational) YouTube channels.
 - [awesome-titanium](https://github.com/winterstefan/awesome-titanium) - Interesting facts and links for the Titanium framework.
+- [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
 - [awesome-papers](https://github.com/yangwenmai/awesome-papers) - Awesome papers in reading list.
 - [awesome-js](https://github.com/yashprit/awesome-js) - A curated list of delightful JavaScript packages and resources.
 - [awesome-windows-xp](https://github.com/zachflower/awesome-windows-xp) - :floppy_disk: A curated list of resources for running Windows XP in $CURRENT_DATE.